Dissecting the snake: the transition from localized patterns to isolated spikes in pattern formation systems: Snake to spike transition in two examples

-As first shown by Devaney\cite{Devaney1,Devaney2} (see also the reviews \cite{apd,apd2}), the multiplicity of homoclinic orbits to a symmetric equilibrium $y_0$ in reversible four-dimensional systems depends crucially on the eigenvalues of the linearisation around $y_0$.
-Such eigenvalues come in symmetric pairs $\lambda$, $-\lambda$.
-If the equilibrium is hyperbolic (all eigenvalues have non-zero real parts) then a homoclinic orbit is isolated and generic, that is it should persist under perturbation.
-If the eigenvalues are complex $\lambda =\pm \rho \pm i \omega$, then each homoclinic orbit should be accompanied by an infinite multiplicity of families of multi-pulse homoclinic orbits (bi-modal, tri-modal etc.).
-For each number of pulses, the family is characterized by an infinite set of discrete distances between each pulse, corresponding to an arbitrary number of half-oscillations between each pulse.
+As first shown by Devaney \cite{Devaney1,Devaney2} (see also the reviews \cite{apd,apd2}), the multiplicity of homoclinic orbits to a symmetric equilibrium $y_0$ in such a systems depends crucially on the eigenvalues of the linearization around $y_0$.
+Reversibility ensures eigenvalues come in symmetric pairs $\pm \lambda$.
+If the equilibrium is hyperbolic (all eigenvalues have non-zero real parts) then a generic homoclinic orbit will be isolated and should persist under parameter perturbation.
+If the eigenvalues are complex $\lambda =\pm \rho \pm i \omega$, then each homoclinic orbit should be accompanied by an infinite multiplicity of families of $N$-pulse homoclinic orbits.
+For each $N$, the family is characterized by a string a $N-1$ integers $(i_1,,i_2,\ldots i_{N-1})$, where each $i_k \in \mathbb{Z}^+$ represents the distance between each pulse in terms via the number of half-oscillations close to $y_0$.
+There can be restrictions on which strings are admissible, that is which ones correspond to true multi-pulse orbits.
+For example, without a conserved first integral then only palindromic strings, which correspond to symmetric orbits, will lead to persistent multi-pulse orbits; see \cite{Harterich,subsidiaryalan} for details.

 Homoclinic snaking, as in Figure.~\ref{fig:double_snake}, typically occurs when a primary homoclinic orbit emerges sub-critically from a point of double imaginary eigenvalues $\pm i \omega$.
-Such a codimension-one bifurcation is sometimes called a Hamiltonian-Hopf bifurcation, or reversible 1:1 resonance point, and is equivalent to the fundamental pattern formation instability of the underlying partial differential equation, which in an infinite domain corresponds to the accumulation point of infinitely Turing bifurcations \cite{Victor2}.
-With slight abuse of notation, we shall refer to such a double-imaginary eigenvalue bifurcations in the spatial dynamics as a {\em Turing bifurcation}.
+Such a codimension-one bifurcation is sometimes called a Hamiltonian-Hopf bifurcation, or reversible 1:1 resonance point, and is equivalent to the fundamental pattern formation instability of the underlying PDE, which, as the domain size tends to infinity, corresponds to the accumulation point of infinitely Turing bifurcations \cite{Victor2}.
+With slight abuse of notation, we shall refer to such a double-imaginary eigenvalue bifurcations in the spatial dynamics (cf. left panel of Figure \ref{fig:transitionsss}) as a {\em Turing bifurcation}.
+Note that the localized patterned states that arise from the fold bifurcations within the homoclinic snake are typically quite distinct from the multi-pulse homoclinic orbits, because their large peaks are not close to the primary homoclinic orbit, but to a finite amplitude periodic orbit; and the separations between the peaks is governed by the period of the periodic orbit, not by the linearization at the equilibrium.
+Nevertheless each localized pattern arising in the snake will give rise to infinitely many further multi-pulse orbits just like the primary orbit does.